-Key aspects and impacts, including those related to rehabilitation, are identified during the annual review of the Tahmoor Coal Environment and Community (E&C) Broad Brush Risk Assessment (BBRA) and the operational Life of Mine (LOM) Risk Assessment and Site Wide Broad-Brush Risk Assessment (Mine BBRA).
+Aspects and impacts of environmental matters at Tahmoor Coal are considered for operational activities, legislative requirements and internal and external stakeholder views, in accordance with Condition E4 of the Consent.
+Key aspects and impacts, including noise management, are identified during the annual review of the Tahmoor Coal Environment and Community (E&C) Broad Brush Risk Assessment (BBRA) and the operational Life of Mine (LOM) Risk Assessment.